 How to Use a Statement of Work Template

-Begin by downloading the SOW Word template above.
+Begin by downloading the SOW template above.
 Then fill in the appropriate boxes to collect all the information about your project.
 If you need to add more rows, simply hit return outside the box.
-To add more columns, right click on the box, select insert and choose where you want to place the extra column.
+To add more columns, right-click on the box, select insert and choose where you want to place the extra column.

-A template can only take you so far when it comes to managing a successful project.
-While dynamic, it’s a standalone document that only outlines the work that will be completed.
-For better results, turn your SOW into a task list in excel and upload it into a project management software.
-ProjectManager.com has seamless uploading of MS Project, Excel and CSV documents, which are then populated into a new project, giving you access to an array of tools that help you manage more effectively.
+A SOW template can only take you so far when it comes to managing a successful project.
+While dynamic, it’s a standalone Word document that only outlines the work that will be completed.
+For better results, turn your SOW into a task list in excel and upload it into project management software.
+ProjectManager has seamless uploading of Microsoft Project, Excel and CSV documents, which are then populated into a new project, giving you access to an array of tools that help you manage more effectively.

-The statement of work is, well, a lot of work.
-If you’re not ready to dive into our free statement of work template, that’s understandable.
-ProjectManager.com has your back.
-We have archived a vast library of training videos and publish weekly blog posts on every aspect of project management.
+The statement of work document is, well, a lot of work.
+If you’re not ready to download our free statement of work template, that’s understandable.
+ProjectManager has your back.
+We have archived a vast library of training videos and published weekly blog posts on every aspect of project management.
 Here are some of the most relevant ones to help you with understanding more fully the statement of work.

-ProjectManager.com is a cloud-based project management software that can help you control every aspect of the statement of work you’ve created for the project.
-It helps you plan, execute and monitor progress in real-time.
-From kanban boards to visualize workflow to online Gantt charts that help teams collaborate in real time, use ProjectManager.com for your next project.
+ProjectManager is online project management software that can help you control every aspect of the statement of work you’ve created for the project.
+It helps you plan, executes and monitor progress in real-time.
+From kanban boards to visualize workflow to online Gantt charts that help teams collaborate in real time, use ProjectManager for your next project.
 Try it free with this 30-day trial.